CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 ### **NFC Device**

-Whether to enable or disable NFC (near-field communication) Device in the OS environment
+Whether to enable or disable NFC (near-field communication) Device in the OS environment.

 Possible options: